Italy Is Now a Netting Friendly Jurisdiction for Physical Energy Trading

 With the goal not to re-invent the wheel, Legislative Decree No. 170 of 21 May 2004 and the definition of wholesale products set out in Regulation (EU) No. 1227/2011 (“REMIT”) were the starting points of the new netting regime.

 A close-out netting clause is defined as any voluntary or automatic termination clause and consequent obligation upon the party owing the greater amount to pay a net settlement amount, as resulting from the netting of the parties’ positions, that by virtue of the same clause have been accelerated and converted into the obligation to pay an amount equal to their current value, as estimated according to commercial reasonableness standards, or which expired and superseded by the obligation to pay such amount.
+Again, the legislators’ commendable catch-all intention is clear alongside the goal to capture the mark-to-market value.

 In the same vein, in order to avoid any possible abuse in the market evaluation, the clause states that in the event of the opening of bankruptcy or restructuring proceedings that imply the dispossession of the debtor, the insolvency official may claim, within six months from the opening of such proceedings, the violation of the standard of reasonableness of the commercial value if the evaluation of the current value of the debtor’s position intervened in the year before the opening of the proceedings.

-However, Article 38 of the Competition Bill provides for a presumption of reasonableness of the commercial value of the parties’ positions with respect to evaluations under standard international agreements, such as the EFET agreements,
+However, Article 38 of the Competition Bill provides for a presumption of reasonableness of the commercial value of the parties’ positions with respect to evaluations under standard international agreements, such as the EFET agreements, which typically set out that the non-insolvent party has the right to terminate all the outstanding energy transactions and obtain the compensation for the relevant costs and losses.
+The new provision of law, therefore, grants the benefit of reducing the legal risk, which is the core element of the effective functioning of the energy markets in Europe.

 In sum, the following points are noteworthy: (i) the reference to REMIT ensures that all wholesale energy products (gas and power sales and derivatives) are included; (ii) a “catch-all” drafting technique seems to make this principle resilient to possible future bankruptcy law reforms; (iii) the text specifically refers to, thus allowing, termination; (iv) a provision allowing payment of the mark-to-market is included; and (v) the presumption of reasonableness stemming from the international standard agreements, such as the EFET agreements, should further promote the spread of the close-out netting clauses.